scottlamb/static-xml/README.md

 which solves these problems systematically, introducing a deserialization contract which is enforced by Rust's type system.

-`yaserde` also has several bugs including namespaces, eg [#126](https://github.com/media-io/yaserde/issues/126), and enum element name comparisons ignoring the namespace entirely.
+`yaserde` also has several bugs involving namespaces, eg [#126](https://github.com/media-io/yaserde/issues/126), and enum element name comparisons ignoring the namespace entirely.
 These are believed to be addressed by `static-xml`, although many tests have yet to be written.